isomerpages/edb-pix/_build-team/Relocate key employees/Overview.md

 description: Overview of Relocate Key Employees
 third_nav_title: Relocate key employees
 ---
+# Relocating Key Employees

-There are several key considerations when relocating key employees to Singapore:
+There are several key considerations companies have to address when relocating key employees to Singapore:

 * Which work visas should my employees apply for in order to work in Singapore?